 Despite the impressive headline numbers and enormous market potential, game publishers face many hurdles to get their content to market, not least of which is getting the payment method right.
 “Many of the game publishers do everything themselves,” according to Mr. Adidharma.
 MOL itself was initially a games publisher, but when they saw the gap in the market they ceased publishing and started working on games payments.
 They now have operations in a number of countries in Southeast Asia and are looking to expand globally.

 According to Gabby Dizon, “The question for many publishers is what approach to take in a region made of different countries with different user behavior; behavior that is different even within a country.
 You cannot take best practices from Europe, China, Japan, or the USA.
-Rather you need to take a hyper-local approach, taking into account gamers’ tastes, dialects and payment options and sometimes also evaluate if it makes sense to localize at all… Unfortunately, there is still not one unified solution that publishers can use and take their product across borders.”
+Rather you need to take a hyper-local approach, taking into account gamers’ tastes, dialects and payment options and sometimes also evaluate if it makes sense to localize at all… Unfortunately, there is still not one unified solution that publishers can use and take their product across borders.” <!--- please break this quote up--->

 Gaming in Southeast Asia is a billion dollar industry that is forecast to grow rapidly in the years to come.
 There exists a huge opportunity, not only for the gaming industry but also for MFC.
 Electronic wallets are popular, and due to the low levels of credit card penetration their usage will only increase.
 By making mobile money widely available just as smartphone ownership is exploding across the region, stored electronic value for games could well prove to be the killer use case for MFC adoption in Asia.